-In response to the Royal Commission into Family Violence (and its 227 recommendations), the Victorian Government commissioned The Shannon Company, in partnership with BehaviourWorks Australia, to develop a public education campaign aimed at moving family violence to the forefront of things we have to deal with as a community.
+In response to the Royal Commission into Family Violence (and its 227 recommendations), the Victorian Government commissioned The Shannon Company, in partnership with BehaviourWorks, to develop a public education campaign aimed at moving family violence to the forefront of things we have to deal with as a community.

-Family, on the other hand, acknowledges it’s not just intimate partner violence that’s the serious issue and may include the many permutations a family can be; couples, siblings, inter-generational relationships or blended families.
+Family, on the other hand, acknowledges it’s not just intimate partner violence that’s the issue.
+And, there are many permutations of a family.

-And while violence can be physical, the way we think about it needs to expand; violence can also be emotional, financial and psychological abuse, including controlling and coercive behaviours (such as the growing phenomena of technology-facilitated abuse via smart devices and social media).
+And while violence can be physical, the way we think about it can also be emotional, financial and psychological abuse, including controlling and coercive behaviours.

 Eighty per cent of reported violence is perpetrated by men.
 While this is the starting point for the campaign – male perpetrators abusing their female partners – we also want to shift attitudes by reinforcing respect and equality.

 The campaign aims to build an environment in which both women and men feel comfortable to seek help.